W427697/Discord-/docs/api/parameters.md

 <div class="aside">

-ℹ️ Parameters are **merged**, so individual keys are always overwritten, never dropped.
+ℹ️ Parameters are **merged**, so objects are deep-merged, but arrays and other properties are overwritten.

 </div>